 Molds: Many cells forming long, thin threads called hyphae

-Some fungi go through both forms during their life cycle.
+Some fungi exist as both forms during their life cycle.
+These fungi are called dimorphic fungi.

 Fungi often grow in soil and decaying plant material.
 Many fungi, including bread molds and mushrooms, can be seen with the naked eye.